gender selection in islam in 2023

 Gender Selection in Islam Shia

-Therefore, neither a living being is killed nor a cell is thrown away, and gender selection in Shia Islam is based on God’s laws.
+Therefore, neither a living being is killed, nor a cell is thrown away, and gender selection in Shia Islam is based on God’s laws.

 What is the Islamic perspective on gender selection?

 Before that, we said that male preferences in Islamic countries make some couples choose IVF gender selection with advanced tests called PGD without any problems.
 The topic of gender selection in Islam has been debated for years, with both Shia and Sunni Muslims holding different views on the matter.
-While Sunni Muslims believe that gender selection is interfering with God’s will, Shia Muslims believe it is permissible for the purpose of family balancing.
+While Sunni Muslims believe that gender selection is interfering with God’s will, Shia Muslims believe it is permissible for family balancing.
 So, what should infertile couples do when they wish to achieve a specific gender of child through PGD in IVF?

 As science advances and new facts about IVF gender selection emerge after 2007, it seems that Sunni religious leaders no longer agree that this method compromises the Sharia ruling.